 As the central Lakeland hub for walkers, Ambleside is the starting point for some epic mountain walks including the massive Fairfield horseshoe.
 Ambleside is at the foot of the Struggle, a formidable former packhorse route now an equally tricky road to the top of the Kirkstone Pass.
 The town features some lovely independent shops from clothing to crafts and some great places to eat.
 There are several expert outdoor shops including the Epicentre and the Climbers Shop.
 Our essential recommendation for Ambleside is the brilliant Bilbo’s Café for unpretentious grub and super service.
 The town also boasts a limestone effect climbing wall with grades from 4 to 8a, and popular independent cinema, Zefferellis, with attached vegetarian restaurant, Fellinis.

 Grasmere is the quintessential chocolate box Lakeland village.
 Set around the church of St Oswalds, a small cluster of slate grey houses line a handful of roads, converging on the sports field where the famous Grasmere Sports Day is held.
-Arguable the most famous Lake District sports day, Grasmere Sports features traditional Cumbrian Wrestling and fell races of epic proportions.
+Arguably the most famous Lake District sports day, Grasmere Sports features traditional Cumbrian Wrestling and fell races of epic proportions.

 A must visit is the legendary Sarah Nelson Gingerbread Shop, not just for the gingerbread, but to marvel at the teeny tiny shop too!